seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 ### Short History of Eugenics

 The two main works of Darwin are the *On the Origin of Species* written in 1859 and the *Descent of Man* written in 1871.
 Francis Galton and Ernst Haeckel, both famous eugenicists, were deeply influenced by Darwin and his works, and applied the theory of evolution and natural selection to the human race.
 It was Galton who coined the phrase 'eugenics' in 1883, one year after Charles Darwin's death.
 Haeckel promoted Darwins work in Germany, paving the way for the atrocities to come.
 However, even before the popularization of the term, the seeds of eugenics had already been planted.
-As you can see in a paragraph from Chapter 5 of the *Descent of Man* Darwin shows contempt for the weak, the poor, and the mentally unfit and notes that **their genetic pool is *"highly injurious to the race of man"***[].
+As you can see in a paragraph from Chapter 5 of the *Descent of Man* Darwin shows contempt for the weak, the poor, and the mentally unfit and notes that **their genetic pool is *"highly injurious to the race of man"***[1].

 <figure>
 	<img src="/images/eugenics/11-16_Descent_of_Man_snippet.png">
 	<figcaption> Figure 1: From Chapter 5 of *Descent of Man* by Charles Darwin</figcaption>
 </figure>

 One often hears a white-washed biography which seeks to disconnect Darwin from the ugly legacy of eugenics, and to imply that it took seedy figures to twist it into genocidal policy. **But this idea that one could improve the human race by preventing the 'undesirables' from reproducing was already present at least 30 years before the explosion societies promoting eugenics in the early 20th century**.
 Darwin not only himself believed in some form of eugenics, he also endorsed Galton and Haeckel.
-In personal correspondence to Haeckel he says *"I can clearly see that you are one of the few who clearly understand Natural Selection.".*[].
-Upon reading Galton's *Heriditary Genius*, which formed the basis of Galton's later eugenic work and thought and cited *On the Origin of Species* as a major influence, Darwin writes enthusiastically to his cousin...
+In personal correspondence to Haeckel he says *"I can clearly see that you are one of the few who clearly understand Natural Selection.".*[2].
+Darwin writes enthusiastically to his cousin after reading Galton's *Heriditary Genius*, which formed the basis of Galton's later eugenic work and cited *On the Origin of Species* as a major influence the following.

   >"MY DEAR GALTON,--I have only read about 50 pages of your book (to Judges), but I must exhale myself, else something will go wrong in my inside.
-I do not think I ever in all my life read anything more interesting and original--and how Well and clearly you put every point!". []
+I do not think I ever in all my life read anything more interesting and original--and how Well and clearly you put every point!".
+[3]

-Not to mention that eugenics was promulgated and legitimized by their descendants who made up the intellectual elite in the early 20th century including Huxley's grandson Julian Huxley, and many of Charles Darwin's sons, and grandsons.
-Two of Darwin's sons Leonard Darwin, and Sir George Howard Darwin [] were champions of eugenics. **Leonard Darwin even became chairman of the British Eugenis Society (BES) from 1911 to 1928**, succeeding his relative Francis Galton.
-One of his grandsons, **Charles Galton Darwin**, was the BES president 1953-1959 and early 60s.
+Not to mention that eugenics was propogated and legitimized by their descendants who made up the intellectual elite of the 20th century including Huxley's grandson Julian Huxley, and many of Charles Darwin's sons, and grandsons.
+Two of Darwin's sons Leonard Darwin, and Sir George Howard Darwin [4] were champions of eugenics. **Leonard Darwin even became chairman of the British Eugenis Society (BES) from 1911 to 1928**, succeeding his relative Francis Galton.
+One of his grandsons, **Charles Galton Darwin**, was the BES president 1953-1959 and early 60s [5].
 All were well respected members of the Royal Society.

 How deeply did the theory of evolution penetrate the souls of these well-respected and richly adorned scientists?
 Galton believed that Darwin's ideas would eventually evolve into a 'eugenic religion', designed to promote a genetically fitter human species, and wrote *Kantsaywhere* based on this.
-On a parallel track **Julian Huxley**, a famous eugenicist, who was president of the BES from 1959-1962, said this about eugenics[].
+On a parallel track **Julian Huxley**, a famous eugenicist, who was president of the BES from 1959-1962, said this about eugenics [6].

 > "I find myself inevitably driven to use the language of religion, for the fact is that all this does add up to something in the nature of a religion: perhaps one might call it Evolutionary Humanism.
 The word “religion” is often used restrictively to mean belief in gods; but I am not using it in this sense….I am using it in a broader sense, to denote an overall relation between man and his destiny, and one involving his deepest feelings, including his sense of what is sacred.
-In this broad sense, evolutionary humanism, it seems to me, is capable of becoming the germ of a new religion, not necessarily supplanting existing religions but supplementing them."
+In this broad sense,**evolutionary humanism, it seems to me, is capable of becoming the germ of a new religion**, not necessarily supplanting existing religions but supplementing them."

 From this point on I am going a network analysis of major eugenics organizations, their funders, and founders.
 Then I will hone in on major centers and provide brief explanations of their importance.